galaxyproject/galaxy-helm/README.md

 This chart relies on the features of other charts for common functionality.
 Most notably, this includes the Postgres chart for the database.
 In addition, the chart relies on the use of the CVMFS chart for linking the reference data to Galaxy and jobs.
-While technically the CVMFS is an optional dependency, production settings will likely want to enable it.
+While, technically, CVMFS is an optional dependency, production settings will likely want it enabled.

 - Postgres
 - CVMFS (optional)